Algaculture: Food

-Several species of algae are raised for food.
+Several species of algae are raised for food, however due to their novelty, eg in the EU they are regarded as novel food their commercialisation as a food product is not straightforward.
 While algae have qualities of a sustainable food source, "producing highly digestible proteins, lipids, and carbohydrates, and are rich in essential fatty acids, vitamins, and minerals" and e.g. having a high protein productivity per acre, there are several challenges "between current biomass production and large-scale economic algae production for the food market".